Ready to perform a laser-targeted attack on your weight loss goals? Here’s a detailed look at the best Air Bikes for home gyms.

 While chain drive air bikes may be a little cheaper in the short-term, you will pay for it in increased maintenance in the long term.

 Tracking your workouts is a huge motivator when working out at home.
-Seeing the metrics in real time give you a boost and having the stats gives you goals and targets to go after.
+Seeing the metrics in real time gives you a boost, and having the stats gives you goals and targets to go after.

-Air bikes almost universally have an LCD monitor that tracks a wide variety of training metrics, including time elapsed, wattage, calories burned, distance traveled, and speed.
+Air bikes almost universally have an LCD monitor that tracks various training metrics, including time elapsed, wattage, calories burned, distance traveled, and speed.